Mission 13 · Stage 2

 Q2.
 How is a slide switch different from a push button?

-• A. It keeps its position until you move it
+• A. It stays where you slide it

 • B. It only works in setup()